kayabaNerve/serai/coins/grin/README.md

 Note the validator set would be able to steal coins without identifiability.

+### Interactive Variant

+The traditional flow for a Grin TX occurs with Serai taking the role of Bob.
+Users would receive `rbG, sb`, and set `mbG` to `K`, Serai's multisig's key.

+Compared to the prior variant, this would require users be able to extract the signature from Serai's tributary.

 ## Scanning of on-chain TXs

 The first question is how does Grin, traditionally, scan on-chain transactions.